What Is the Best Probiotic Supplement?

 How Do I Find The Best Natural Probiotic Supplements?

-In the debate about which probiotic products offer optimal health benefits, the subject of “probiotic survivability” is rarely raised.
+In the debate about which probiotic products offer optimal health and digestion benefits, the subject of “probiotic survivability” is rarely raised.
 Even the most diligent consumer is led to believe that the goal for good health lies in ingesting sheer numbers of probiotic bacteria.
-The media would have us believe that getting 1 billion CFUs (Colony Forming Units) is ideal.
+The media would have us believe that getting 1 billion CFUs (Colony Forming Units) of good bacteria is ideal, but more is not always better.
+CFUs refers to the beneficial bacteria content in a probiotic supplement.

-The fact is, probiotics differ significantly in terms of CFUs because of a lack of survivability in many common probiotic strains.
+The fact is, probiotics differ significantly in terms of CFUs, because of a lack of survivability in many common probiotic strains and cultures.
 Most have a short shelf life and require constant climate control.
 And many cannot withstand the harsh acidic environment of the stomach and intestinal tract.

-Finding an effective probiotic supplement that provides both shelf life and viability is the key to making a good probiotic supplement choice.
+Finding an effective probiotic strain or strains that provide both shelf life and viability is the key to making a good probiotic supplement choice.

 What to Look for in a Probiotic Supplement: